-Charles led the acclaimed stakeholder and community engagement process for the Central Winchester Regeneration project for Winchester City Council, developing a Supplementary Planning Document for this important city centre site which has now been formally adopted by the council.
-He also recently led the Community Planning Weekend processes for: Market Street, a new residential-led 'urban village' on a council-owned car park in Newbury town centre; the award-winning regeneration of St Clement's Hospital in Bow, including London's first Community Land Trust; a high-rise, residential-led urban quarter at Brunel Street Works, part of London's Custom House and Canning Town Regeneration Area; proposed urban extensions to Attleborough and Hethersett in Norfolk; Chesterton in Cirencester, and Land at Three Elms in Hereford.
+Other JTP projects included the acclaimed stakeholder and community engagement process for the Central Winchester Regeneration project for Winchester City Council, developing a Supplementary Planning Document for this important city centre site which has now been formally adopted by the council.
+He also led the Community Planning Weekend processes at Market Street, a new residential-led ‘urban village’ on a council-owned car park in Newbury town centre for Grainger plc; the award-winning regeneration of St Clement’s Hospital in Bow, including London’s first Community Land Trust; the high-rise, residential-led urban quarter at Brunel Street Works, part of London’s Custom House and Canning Town Regeneration Area; and urban extensions at Attleborough and Hethersett in Norfolk; Chesterton in Cirencester, and Land at Three Elms in Hereford.

-Internationally, Charles has co-led a cooperative regional planning Charrette in Auroville, India; led community Charrettes as part of the Scottish Government's Charrette mainstreaming programme in Girvan, Wick and Thurso; led several Charrette processes in Sweden, and led an international multi-disciplinary team through Charrette processes to plan an eco-resort in Tanjung Ringitt, Indonesia.
+Internationally, Charles has co-led a cooperative regional planning Charrette in Auroville, India; community Charrettes as part of the Scottish Government’s Charrette mainstreaming programme in Girvan, Wick and Thurso; several Charrette processes in Sweden, and an international multi-disciplinary team through three Charrette processes to plan an eco-resort in Tanjung Ringitt, Indonesia.

 Charles’ book entitled ’20/20 Visions: Collaborative Planning and Placemaking’, published by RIBA Publishing was a finalist in the Urban Design Group Book Award 2019.
 In 2009, he travelled to San Diego to accept the International Association of Public Participation Project of the Year Award 2009 for Scarborough Renaissance.